 Oat flour is an easy, and useful ingredient to make at home.
 Oats make a very nutritious flour, and homemade oat flour takes less than a minute to make.
-You'll just need oats and a food processor or blender.
+You'll just need porridge or rolled oats and a food processor or blender.

 Health benefits of oat flour